-An ICON RA is defined as any student funded by an ICON research assistantship and does not apply to any ICON student funded by other university, department, or external sources (e.g., home or other departmental funding and external grants).
 ICON RA funding is assigned to the student, and should the student change advisors or departments, the funding remains with the student, and new arrangements between the student, their advisor, and the ICON program should be discussed.
 ICON RAs are awarded on a competitive basis each year.
-All ICON RAs must register for the 1-credit hour RA lab course each fall and spring semester.
+On-campus ICON RAs must register for the 1-credit hour RA lab course each fall and spring semester.

 - 1. At the beginning of each semester, ICON RAs will be sent a list of available positions and asked to rank their top choices.
-ICON program staff will assign projects based on student interests and applicable skills.
+ICON leadership will assign projects based on student interests and applicable skills.
 During the first 2 weeks of each semester, the RA agreement form will be completed.
 It is the responsibility of the ICON RAs to communicate with their advisors about the responsibilities they assume at the beginning of each semester. - 2.
-The CICR Director, ICON Graduate Coordinator, and Program Coordinator will serve as the main points of contact for students for their ICON RA responsibilities. - 3.
+The CICR Director, ICON Director of Graduate Studies, and Program Coordinator will serve as the main points of contact for students for their ICON RA responsibilities. - 3.
 All ICON RAs will be expected to register for the ICON lab course and participate in lab meetings. - 4.
-RAs will send in weekly memos on their RA projects; the purpose of the memos is to communicate what progress was made each week, what is planned for the following week, and any project needs you have.
-Weekly memos are sent via email to the entire RA group, Dr. Laura German, and Talley Vodicka.
+RAs will send in regular memos on their RA projects; the purpose of the memos is to communicate what progress was made each week, what is planned for the following week, and any project needs you have.
+Weekly memos are sent via email to the entire RA lab group.
 If more than one student is working on a task, they collaborate in dividing tasks and reporting to the group on weekly progress and next steps. - 5.
 Students should work no more than 16 hours per week or the amount specified in their funding letter.
 The 16-hour-per-week commitment should first be allocated to ICON RA responsibilities, and the use of the remaining weekly RA hours should be negotiated between the student and faculty advisor.
 Preferred arrangements include the remaining RA time to be used by the student on their own research and the remaining RA time to be dedicated to advisor research that is directly related to the student's research.
 Work not directly related to the student's research or education should not be performed during ICON RA hours.
-In the event a student feels they are working more than the assigned hours, they are asked to contact the CICR Director or ICON Graduate Coordinator about the situation. - 6.
-In the event an ICON RA is not adequately fulfilling their responsibilities, a meeting will be arranged between the CICR Director, ICON Graduate Coordinator, the student, and their advisor to discuss the situation and identify solutions.
+In the event a student feels they are working more than the assigned hours, they are asked to contact the CICR Director or ICON Director of Graduate Studies about the situation. - 6.
+In the event an ICON RA is not adequately fulfilling their responsibilities, a meeting will be arranged between the CICR Director, ICON Director of Graduate Studies, the student, and their advisor to discuss the situation and identify solutions.